Class Volunteer Handbook

 -

-* In instances where co-presidents lead the class, the same responsibilities are expected, although some may be divided at the discretion of the class.
+* In instances where co-presidents lead the class, the same responsibilities are expected, although some may be divided at the discretion of the class officers.

 Responsibilities: